puzzle/dockerized-rails-development/README.md

 This repo already contains a generated rails app.
 The following information is intended as an example of how to start a project without ever installing the necessary dependencies locally.

-To get things running without an existing app, do
+To get things running without an existing app (meaning the `src` directory is empty), do

     bin/bootstrap # this will fail when trying to install the gems . bin/source_env development